Skip to main content

 1 mentions Positive Neutral Negative

-Users feel that the game's monetization is misleading, as the gameplay depth promoted in advertisements does not match the actual experience.
+Users feel the game's monetization is misleading, as the actual content offers less depth than portrayed in social media advertising.

 Skip Game Offers